 A standing Risk Management update is prepared for, and presented to, the Board at each quarterly Board meeting by the Risk Management function.
-The Risk Register is presented to the Board on an annual basis for approval.
+The Risk Register is formally presented to the Board on an annual basis for approval with any suggested changes to individual risks presented on a quarterly basis as part of the aforementioned Risk Management update.
 Any material changes in the risk management strategy, policies, processes, procedures and or SCR calculations are presented to the Board for approval.